noboru3a3b/CPP_Lisp2/README.md

 This garbage collector is still experimental and will be tuned for future use.

 The Lisp reader & printer managed to work, so I became a little greedy and ported the interpreter described in Paul Graham's "The Roots of Lisp".
+To make a reasonably usable Lisp system, I made a slight expansion.
 Now Lisp system works, I'll publish the source code.

 ### Usage: